kumar-dhanagopal/cloud-foundation-fabric/terraform-tutorial.md

 - Some of the variables have a default value, which you can change.
 - For variables that don't have a default value, you can either assign a value beforehand, or enter a value when Terraform prompts you to do so while running any Terraform command.

-If you choose to configure the variables ahead of running the Terraform commands, or if you want to change any of the default values, complete the following steps.
-Otherwise, skip this section.
+**If you want to use the default values or enter values while running the Terraform commands, skip this section.**

+Otherwise, complete the following steps:

 1. Go to the directory that contains the example configuration that you want to deploy (for example, `networking/hub-and-spoke-vpn`).